-- The video describes use of sugar in Brazil for bio fuel.
-It describes why this process has challenges (use of a food crop, water and fertilizers, scale-up, and technical limitations to converting cellulose from plant to biofuel).
-It suggests that we should expand beyond non-food crops.
+- The video describes use of sugar in Brazil for biofuel.
+It describes why the challenges of this, such as the use of a food crop, water and fertilizers, scale-up, and technical limitations to converting cellulose from plant to biofuel.
+The video suggests that we should expand beyond non-food crops.

-- Comments from expert scientist: This activity consists of a series of interviews of different high profile people from prestigious organizations within the biofuels research and broader fuels communities.
+- Comments from expert scientist: The page consists of a series of interviews of different high profile people from prestigious organizations within the biofuels research and broader fuels communities.
 This resource should be used to discuss the potential role of biofuels in the future energy portfolio.
-This resource assumes some familiarity with the current use of corn ethanol and biofuels research beyond corn ethanol.
+The videos assume some familiarity with the current use of corn ethanol and biofuels research beyond corn ethanol.
 It is important to frame these resources before sending students diving into them.

 Related URLs These related sites were noted by our reviewers but have not been reviewed by CLEANhttp://www.switchenergyproject.com

 Next Generation Science Standards See how this Video supports:

 Disciplinary Core Ideas: 3